sgoldenlab/simba/docs/FSTTC.md

 </p>

 When classifying mutiple behaviors in SimBA, we may be interested in causal sequences.
-For example, does behaviour A cause the expression of behaviour B, or does behavior B cause the expression of behavior A (... and so one for all the different pairwise behavior combinations that the user is intrested in).
+For example, does behaviour A cause the expression of behaviour B, or does behavior B cause the expression of behavior A (... and so one for all the different pairwise behavior combinations of interest).

 Several statistical solutions to get to such answers have been presented (e.g., [Haccou et al. 1988](https://www.tandfonline.com/doi/abs/10.1080/00949658808811102)), and [Lee et al. (2019)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0220596) proposed the Forward Spike Time Tiling Coefficient (FSTTC), an adaptation of the Spike Time Tiling Coefficient ([Cutts and Eglen, 2014](https://www.jneurosci.org/content/34/43/14288.short)), to detect how behaviors initiated by one animal can trigger behavioral responses of a second animal during dyadic encounters.
-We urge users intrested in these metrics to check out the excellent [Lee et al. (2019)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0220596).
+We urge users interested in these metrics to check out the excellent [Lee et al. (2019)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0220596).

 In short, FSTTC may be helpful to answer questions such as:

 * Does resident attack behavior predominantly cause intruder defensive behavior or intruder escape behavior?

 * Does attack behavior cause defensive behavior or does defensive behavior cause attack behavior?

+* Does attack behavior typically follow defensive behavior or escape behavior?

 Note that SimBA will calculate the FSTTC for all the behaviors selected by the user, and SimBA does **not** require there to be two or more tracked animals.